[From the questions: What else is there to see and do for the LEGO Fan in Billund other than LEGOLAND? Why should I visit Billund?]

 The Ideas House/Ole Kirk Christiansen House

 The Ideas House features a small museum of the history of LEGO products from their wooden toy beginning through to the modern era.
 The display starts in the house that once belonged to Ole Kirk Christiansen, the original founder of the LEGO company and continues into a concrete building that appears to feature LEGO studs on its outside walls.
-Though the display is primarily for employees and not generally open to the public, you can view some of the historical pieces through the windows of the house and in the window displays in the concrete section.
-Viewing of these display alone often prompts exclamations of “I think I had that set!” and “I always wanted that set!”.
+Though the display is primarily for employees and not generally open to the public, it may be possible to arrange a viewing through your local LEGO User Group (LUG).
+The historical displays, which were previously viewable within the windows of the building, have been removed but a more detailed history can now be seen as part of the LEGO House experience.

 The LEGO House